j4zzcat/viewport/README.md

 * [Viewport Reflector](src/reflector) which is a simple livestream reflector server.
 This server uses the excellent node-based Unifi Protect [library](https://github.com/hjdhjd/unifi-protect) to reflect the livestream off of a Unifi Protect Controller and onto the Viewport Player, over Web Sockets.
-* [Viewport FFMpeg Server](src/viewport/src/backend/protocols/rtsp.py#L57) which is a simple transcoding server that uses FFMPEG to transcode the specified
+* [Viewport File Transcoding Server](src/viewport/src/backend/protocols/rtsp.py#L55) which is a simple transcoding server for the HLS format, which is file-based.
+The server listens for client requests for streams, starts a `ffmpeg` process to transcode the RTSP(S) into HLS segments which are then served via a static web server, also started by this server.
-RTSP(S) streams into FLV and sends it the FLV Player over Web Sockets.
+* [Viewport Streaming Transcoding Server](src/viewport/src/backend/protocol/rtsp.py#L206) which is a simple transcoding server for streaming-based formats like FLV and MPEG-TS.
+The server listens for client requests for streams, starts a `ffmpeg` process to transcode the RTSP(S) stream into the specified format, and continously copies the stdout of `ffmpeg` to the client's websocket.
 * [Viewport](src/viewport) which provides CLI and orchestrates the execution of all the parts.
 Run the program with the `--verbose` option to see the entire flow.